PasteDemCodes/OASA_bus_estimator/README.md

 If this case occurs, simply rerun the script couple of times.

 Working:
-- Json with all the stops for easier access.
+- Json containing all the stops for easier access.